itsbriany/DC902-AD/README.md

 1. Go to the `PROJECT_ROOT/packer` directory
 2. Run `terraform apply`, confirm there are no errors.
 You will notice all the changes that will occur in the environment.
 If you are comfortable with that, enter `yes`.
 3. If all went well, you should see no errors.
+4. Go to the azure management console and find the IP of the DC01 VM.
+You should be able to connect with RDP or WinRM.

 ### Building the DC01 Virtual Machine Image